bright/new-www/content/our-areas/launch-your-idea-with-mvp-development.md

 show_case_study: true
 show_technology_stack: true
 title_team: meet our MVP development team
-title_case_study: MVPs that we’ve developed
+title_case_study: MVPs that we have developed
 title_faqs: MVP development FAQs
 title_contact: let’s talk about your MVP
 description_contact: Tell us more about your project or idea for an app.
 Fill